Phoniix/phoniix-portfolio/RAILWAY_DEPLOYMENT.md

 ### 1. Prepare Your Repository

-Make sure your project is pushed to a Git repository with the following structure:
+Your project is now properly structured in the root directory:
 ```
-PhoniixPortfolio/
+phoniix-portfolio/
 ├── pom.xml
+├── mvnw
+├── mvnw.cmd
 ├── src/
 │   └── main/
 │       ├── java/